"Ads by Google" links provided by Google.com, which has sole control over all advertising content it displays on this site.

 Macros, tips, and templates for Corel® WordPerfect® for Windows®

-© Copyright 1996-2008 by Barry MacDonnell.
+© Copyright 1996-2023 by Barry MacDonnell.
 All Rights Reserved.

 WordPerfect Tips

-Main tips page | Browse tips
+Main tips page | Browse more tips

 Load a letterhead - or any other document based on a custom template - with a mouseclick or keystroke

-NOTE: If you want to load an existing document (such as a list of telephone numbers or some other reference document) from your disc -- which is different from loading a new document based on a custom template -- you can simply drag the file from Windows Explorer or My Computer to the WordPerfect toolbar.
+NOTE: If you want to load an existing document (such as a list of telephone numbers or some other reference document) from your disk -- which is different from loading a new document based on a custom template -- you can simply drag the file from Windows Explorer or My Computer to the WordPerfect toolbar.
 A new toolbar button will appear.
 You can change the default icon on the button using the methods explained below.

 After you have created one or more custom letterhead (or other) templates, you may want to create simple macros to load documents based on these templates.
 This saves several keystrokes (clicking the File menu, locating the category, locating the project, loading it, etc.).